thunkable/docs-thunkable-com/thunkable-cross-platform/create/components/data/web-api.md

 | :--- | :--- |
 | URL | The url for the web request which usually contains an API key |

+If you need to post body data, note that the Web API component will not set the Content-Type header automatically; you must add it manually to the component (ex.
+Header property "Content-Type", value "application/json").
+It is currently not possible to set headers via block code, therefore only static headers set in the Web API component properties are supported.

 ## Get and format \(parse\) data

 ![This block retrieves and formats data from the Open Weather Map API](../../../../.gitbook/assets/screen-shot-2018-08-01-at-2.12.03-pm.png)